okfn/handbook/text/recipes/formulae-with-spreadsheets.rst

 Spreadsheet Formulae
 ====================

 **This tutorial uses Google spreadsheets to analyse data.
-Other spreadsheet programs work in a similar way - play around and see how they differ.**

-There is sample data for this tutorial `here <https://docs.google.com/spreadsheet/ccc?key=0AlgwwPNEvkP7dFBxSFp1c096V19zNnI2TF9yLWVUMkE#gid=0>`_
+Other spreadsheet programs work in a similar way - play around and see how they differ.
+There is sample data for this tutorial `here <https://docs.google.com/spreadsheet/ccc?key=0AlgwwPNEvkP7dFBxSFp1c096V19zNnI2TF9yLWVUMkE#gid=0>`_ .**

 A quick introduction to common spreadsheet symbols
 --------------------------------------------------